jbiatek/BSGRulebook/rulebook.md

 - Infiltrators cannot hold titles.
     - They may be assigned Quorum cards like "Mission Specialist" or "Arbitrator", since those are not titles, with the exception of "Vice President" since that requires the ability to become President.
 - Infiltrators may not play more than 2 cards into a Skill check.
-- An Infiltrator always has this special Action available to them:
+- An Infiltrator has a special action available to them:
-    - Move to the Resurrection Ship.
+    - Action: Move to the Resurrection Ship.
 If your character was in the Brig or Detention, discard down to 3 Skill cards before moving.
 - Any time an Infiltrator moves to the Resurrection Ship, either voluntarily using the above action or because of another game effect, they are no longer Infiltrating.
-They must discard any cards that a revealed Cylon cannot hold.
+They must discard any cards that a revealed Cylon cannot have.

 Cylon Leaders always win or lose based on their agenda/motives, regardless of whether they are Infiltrating or not.